nuvoleweb/drupal-behat/README.md

 Nuvole's Behat Drupal Extension extends the popular [Behat Drupal Extension](https://www.drupal.org/project/drupalextension) in order to provide the following features:

-- Additional step definitions covering contributed modules, core functionality and popular third-party plugins (see below for an exhaustive list).
+- Additional step definitions covering contributed modules, core functionality and popular third-party plugins.
 - Contexts can access the global Behat service container.
 - Developers can organize their test using dependency injection by declaring their services in a YAML file and/or override default Behat services.
 - Developers can override Drupal driver core classes and allow their step definitions to run transparently on different Drupal core versions.

+For more information please check the [documentation](https://github.com/nuvoleweb/drupal-behat/wiki/Documentation).

 ## Installation and setup
 Install Nuvole's Behat Drupal Extension with [Composer](https://getcomposer.org/) by running: